johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Happy Parsing

 It's time to build something concrete from the formal notion of evaluation and types.
 An AST for this CoffeeScript subset will provide enough information to perform evaluation and establish derivation trees for both evaluation and types.
-I've chosen Haskell along with the Alex and Happy libraries to implement a simple lexer and parser.
-As you would expect the parser BNF definition looks very similar to the grammar definition presented in the previous post:
+I've chosen Haskell along with the [Alex](http://www.haskell.org/alex/) and [Happy](http://www.haskell.org/happy/) tools to implement a simple lexer and parser.
+As you would expect the parser grammar definition looks very similar to the grammar definition presented in the previous post:

 ```
 %token